 BUSINESS RESPONSIBILITY REPORT

-The Company had at its AGM held on September 26 2014 appointed Messrs S R B C & CO LLP as the Statutory Auditors for a period of 3 (three) consecutive years from theconclusion of the fifty-fifth AGM to the conclusion of the fifty-eighth AGM subject toratification of their appointment every year.
-They have confirmed that their saidappointment if ratified at the ensuing AGM will be in compliance with Sections 139 and141 of the Companies Act 2013.
+The Company at its AGM held on August 8 2017 appointed M/s S R B C & CO LLP asthe Statutory Auditors for the second term of 5 (five) consecutive years from theconclusion of the 58th AGM to the conclusion of the 63rd AGM subjectto ratification of their appointment every year.

 | ||On behalf of the Board of Directors |